NUSTM/MECPE/README.md

 🌟 Our **task paper** for SemEval-2024 is available [here](https://aclanthology.org/2024.semeval2024-1.273).

-🌟 We have organized a SemEval task based on our ECF dataset, and the source data of the three modalities has been released to [Google Drive](https://drive.google.com/drive/folders/1TIRBiL8z4ZnoxtuKM8pnjtm2BxB5mS4Y?usp=sharing).
+🌟 We have organized a SemEval task based on our ECF dataset and extended evaluation data.
 Welcome to participate in the competition.
 Visit [SemEval-2024 Task 3: Multimodal Emotion Cause Analysis in Conversations](https://nustm.github.io/SemEval-2024_ECAC/).

 ## Dependencies